 Your attorney will research the following to determine liability:

 - If your training to use the crane involved learning proper operation as well as its hazards and limits.

-- If your employer arranged for regular inspection of boom, boom stops, cables, pulley, and sheaves.
+- If your employer arranged for regular inspection of the boom, boom stops, cables, pulley, and sheaves.

 - If you received adequate supervision on the job.

 - If daily inspection of the hoisting equipment took place.

 - If the manufacturer of the crane provided adequate warnings about known dangers.

 - If your employer had a policy requiring immediate reporting of crane defects and regular inspections.